Click Here To Schedule A Consultation

 Who is a good candidate for a liquid facelift?

-Types of Injectable Fillers for a Liquid Facelift
+What is used for a liquid facelift?
+Types of Injectables for a Liquid Facelift

-From Juvederm and Restylane to Sculptra, Radiesse, Botox, Dysport, and Xeomin, there is a myriad of dermal fillers that Dr. Green utilizes to create customized liquid facelift treatment plans to provide her patients with a more youthful appearance.
-The goal of all dermal fillers is to rejuvenate the face and restore lost collagen.
-Neurotoxins are a different type of injectable that all work in a similar manner, to essentially “freeze” dynamic wrinkles of the face and improve the appearance of fine lines.
-In concert, neurotoxins and dermal fillers provide a non-surgical facelift or liquid facelift in a matter of minutes.
+From Juvederm and Restylane to Sculptra, Radiesse, Botox, Dysport, and Xeomin, there is a myriad of cosmetic injectables that Dr. Green utilizes to create customized liquid facelift treatment plans to provide her patients with long-lasting, natural-looking, more youthful appearances.
+All dermal fillers aim to rejuvenate the face and restore lost collagen.
+A neuromodulator is another type of injectable that reduces dynamic fine lines that form over time due to repeated facial expressions.
+In concert, neurotoxins and dermal fillers provide a nonsurgical facelift or liquid facelift in a matter of minutes.
 Some of the most popular dermal fillers, such as Juvederm, Restylane, and Sculptra, are used in a liquid facelift.
 They are described in more detail in the sections below.

 Juvederm Family of Dermal Fillers

-Juvederm is a very popular brand of cosmetic dermal fillers, used to restore lost facial volume, treat fine lines and deeper wrinkles, and improve the visible signs of aging.
-Juvederm injectable dermal fillers are all composed of hyaluronic acid, of varying degrees of thickness.
-The different types of Juvederm injectables are designed to treat different areas of the face, including but not limited to the nasolabial folds, oral commissures, lips, cheeks, chin, jowls, and the under-eye (tear trough) area.
+Juvederm is a very popular brand of cosmetic dermal fillers used to restore lost facial volume, treat fine lines and deep wrinkles, and improve other visible signs of aging.
+Juvederm injectable dermal fillers are composed of hyaluronic acid of varying degrees of thickness.
+The different types of Juvederm injectables are designed to treat other areas of the face, including but not limited to the nasolabial folds, oral commissures, lips, cheeks, chin, jowls, and the under-eye (tear trough) area.
 These injections of dermal fillers are the basis for a liquid facelift.
 Juvederm® was first approved in 2006 by the FDA for facial injectable treatment of the nasolabial folds.
 Dr. Michele Green was one of the first cosmetic dermatologists in NYC to incorporate Juvederm into cosmetic treatments for the removal of fine lines and deeper lines and hollows in the face.

 Juvederm XC

-Juvederm XC is one of the most desired dermal fillers to treat the lips, to improve lip volume and enhance the texture of the lips.
-The Kardashians and other celebrities popularized Juvederm XC injections for lip enhancement and it has maintained its allure with both men and women of every age.
+Juvederm XC is one of the most desired dermal fillers to treat the lips, improve lip volume, and enhance the texture of the lips.
+The Kardashians and other celebrities popularized Juvederm XC injections for lip enhancement, and it has maintained its allure with both men and women of every age.
 Juvederm XC lasts approximately 9 to 12 months when injected into the lips.

 Juvederm Ultra Plus